sciZer0/newdiscoveries/a/README.md

 ### DISCOVERY #1
 <i>FUNDAMENTAL ERRORS IN SCIENCE</i>

 1.1.
-The 1st Sufficient Fundamental Error in Science;<br>
+One of Sufficient Fundamental Errors in Science;<br>
 1.2.
 Endless Series of Fundamental Errors in Science.

 ### DISCOVERY #2